MarcoWorms/learn.js/README.md

 setTimeout(()) => {
   setTimeout(()) => {
     setTimeout(()) => {
-      console.log('This will show up after 3 seconds')
+      console.log("This will show up after 3 seconds")
       // say hello to callback hell!!

       // here we tried to chain up 3 functions that wait 1 second